PennLINC/babs/docs/source/walkthrough.rst

           containers_add (ok: 1)
           save (ok: 1)

-Now, the DataLad dataset of toy BIDS App container ``toybidsapp-container`` is ready to use.
+Now, the DataLad dataset containing the toy BIDS App container ``toybidsapp-container`` is ready to use.

 .. developer's note: no need:
 ..
 Please get its full path for later use by calling ``echo $PWD``.